cityofaustin/vision-zero/atd-vze/ADDING_USERS.md

 }
 ```

-- Send the users the instructions above.
+- Send the new user(s) the "Logging into VZE for the 1st time" instructions above.